papicella/snyk-iac-workshop/README.md

 ![alt tag](https://i.ibb.co/DKY911V/snyk-iac-3.png)

-For each Vulnerability, Snyk displays the following ordered by our Line no :
+For each Vulnerability, Snyk displays the following ordered by our Line no:

-1. Each Vulnerability grouped by line no. and severity
+1. Each Vulnerability grouped by line no and severity
 1. Each Vulnerability links to the Snyk policy it was defined against including the path to the issue, what the issue is, the impact and how to resolve it
 1. The ability to ignore issues you wish to remove from the list